GuilleHoardings/sendto_pdf_merge/README.md

-# PDF Merger
+# SendTo PDF Merge

-A simple utility to merge multiple PDF files into a single document.
+**SendTo PDF Merge** is a small utility that lets you merge PDF files directly from the Windows "Send to" menu.

 ## Overview

-PDF Merger is a Windows application that allows you to easily combine multiple PDF files into a single document.
+SendTo PDF Merge is a Windows application that allows you to easily combine multiple PDF files into a single document.
 It integrates with the Windows "Send To" menu for quick access and provides a simple interface for installation and usage.

 ## Features